Experimental Design in Education

 True experimental designs: control group, random assignment

-Characterized by the methods of random assignments and random selection
+Characterized by the methods of random assignment and random selection.

 Example

-An investigation into the factors that cause stress in the workplace seeks to discover the effect of various combinations of three levels of background noise and two levels of interruption on scores of a common stress test.
+An investigation into the factors that cause stress in the workplace seeks to discover the effect of various combinations of background noise and interruptions on employee stress levels.

 Example